data-lessons/library-shell-DEPRECATED/lesson-materials/2015-09-29_Libcarp-lesson-two.md

 Finally regularise the text by removing all the uppercase lettering.
 Type `tr [:upper:] [:lower:] < gulliver-noheadfootpunct.txt > gulliver-clean.txt` and hit enter.

-Open the `gulliver-clean.txt` in Notepad++.
+Open the `gulliver-clean.txt` in Notepad++ (or a text editor).
 Note how the text has been transformed ready for analysis.

 ______
 #### Pulling a text apart, counting word frequencies